So, where were we?

 Presupposing you did, there is a lot, right?
 Translation, interpretation, transcription, subtitling, so on and so forth.

 Anything caught your attention?
 Found something you would like to do?

 Did you find a way to connect your expertise or your major in University with the Japanese language?
 This step would be the “connecting the dots” step.

 You know what you want to do with Japanese.
 You have a certain something you specialize in.
 Now, we work towards that goal, ok folks?

 Work how?
 Well, that would be to simply study the language.

 Now, some reality checks before we get ahead of ourselves.
 It is true that our world is filled with tonnes of opportunities in the language sector for you to work in.

-Aim – Highest amount of exposure to the language.
+Aim – The highest amount of exposure to the language.